Tina Makereti: Biography

 Makereti was born in Kawakawa and grew up in different parts of the North Island, including Auckland.
+She is of Ngāti Tūwharetoa, Te Ati Awa, Ngāti Rangatahi, Pākehā and, according to family stories, Moriori descent.
 She studied in Palmerston North and graduated with a BA Social Sciences (1994) and PGDip Maori Studies (2007) from Massey University.

 In 2008, she completed an MA in creative writing at Victoria University of Wellington.
 Her MA work led to the publication of her short story collection, Once Upon a Time in Aotearoa.
 Her PhD in Creative Writing (2013), also from Victoria University of Wellington, used indigenous literature and perspectives to explore ideas of identity and how this is understood and transmitted following colonisation.

-In 2014 she was convenor of the first Māori and Pasifika Writing Workshop (Te Hiringa a Tuhi) at the International Institute of Modern Letters, Victoria University.
+In 2014, she was convenor of the first Māori and Pasifika Writing Workshop (Te Hiringa a Tuhi) at the International Institute of Modern Letters, Victoria University.

 She has taught creative writing in The School of English and Media Studies at Massey University, and since February 2020, is Senior Lecturer at Victoria University of Wellington's International Institute of Modern Letters and School of English.

 Her writing has appeared in many literary journals, magazines and anthologies including Sport, The NZ Listener, Metro, Huia Short Stories 8, Hue and Cry, JAAM, Turbine, Overland Aotearoa and Landfall.
 She has presented her work around New Zealand and overseas in Frankfurt, Jamaica, Taipei, Toronto and the United Kingdom.

 While her 2018 novel The Imaginary Lives of James Pōneke has been described as based on the life of Hemi Pomara, the Author's note to the novel is clear that the novel 'in no way represents the real historical figure'.

-She is of Ngāti Tūwharetoa, Te Ati Awa, Ngāti Rangatahi, Pākehā and, according to family stories, Moriori descent.
 She lives on the Kāpiti Coast.
 Her daughter, Kōtuku Titihuia Nuttall, is also a writer, whose debut novel Tauhou was published in 2023.